billwuqin/draft-bclp-green-terminology/draft-ietf-green-terminology.md

 Adapted from {{IEEE100}}.

 Component:
-: A component is a part of electrical or non-electrical equipment (device).
+: Is a part of electrical or non-electrical equipment (device).
 Reference: Adapted from {{TMN}}.